spoddutur/my-notes/solr2.md

 QueryParser is mainly responsible for:
 1. Tokenize user's string query to generate [TokenStream](https://github.com/apache/lucene-solr/blob/master/lucene/core/src/java/org/apache/lucene/analysis/TokenStream.java).
-2. Apply any analyzers to tranform TokenStream as per user's configuration to either filter, edit or add new tokens.
+2. Tranform TokenStream by applying analysers like shingles, synonyms, auto phrasing, taxonomies etc as per user's configuration to either filter, edit or add new tokens.
 3. Generate [Lucene's Query](https://github.com/apache/lucene-solr/blob/master/lucene/core/src/java/org/apache/lucene/search/Query.java) object out of TokenStream.

-This article is an attempt to give a preview of how solr's QueryParser progressed from just simple parsing using mainly conjunction/disjunction operators to today's advanced graph-based TokenStream.
+This article is an attempt to give a preview of how solr's QueryParser progressed from just simple parsing using mainly conjunction/disjunction operators to handling today's advanced graph-representation of TokenStream.
 For this, let’s go little back into history.

-### Query used to evaluate different version of solr query parser
-We'll use below query to understand the different variants of query parsings as it advanceded:
+To illustrate this better, we'll take following user query and analyse different variants of parsing it.
 ```markdown
 q=red apple&qf=title,description
 ```